 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualifies for reporting in this category.
-The first is the future resources yet to be recognized in relation to the pension actuarial calculation.
-These future resources arise from differences in the estimates used by the actuary to calculate the pension liability and the actual results.
+The District has three items that qualify for reporting in this category.
+The first is restricted section 147c state aid deferred to offset deferred outflows related to section 147c pension benefit contributions subsequent to the measurement period.
+The second and third items are future resources yet to be recognized in relation to the pension and other postemployment benefit actuarial calculation.
+These future resources arise from differences in the estimates used by the actuary to calculate the pension and other postemployment benefit liability and the actual results.
 The amounts are amortized over a period determined by the actuary.
-The second is restricted section 147c state aid deferred to offset deferred outflows related to section 147c pension contributions subsequent to the measurement period.